Photography and Graphics

 News writing & reporting

-CCS covers events, writes and publishes news stories, features among others ensuring that fairness, objectivity, accuracy and deadlines are considered to make great stories.
+The Communications unit covers events, writes and publishes news stories, features among others ensuring that fairness, objectivity, accuracy and deadlines are considered to make great stories.
 This is open to all Offices of CUIB.
 We also offer editing and proofreading assistance to offices who want to work on news stories for their website.
 Reporting of news is done for the internal television and for CUIB slots on external broadcast media.
 Stories written are published on the CUIB website and other Social Media platforms